The Poe Clan: Sales and accolades

-As of 2016, collected editions of The Poe Clan have collectively sold 3.5 million copies.
+By 2016, collected editions of The Poe Clan have collectively sold 3.5 million copies.
 The series won the 21st Shogakukan Manga Award in 1975, alongside Hagio's They Were Eleven and Golgo 13 by Saito Takao.
 Haru no Yume ranked second on the top 20 list of manga for female readers in the 2018 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook, while Unicorn ranked sixth on the same list in the 2020 edition of the guidebook.
-Unicorn also ranked 19th on the 2019 "Book of the Year" list in Kadokawa Media Factory's Da Vinci magazine.
+Unicorn also ranked nineteenth on the 2019 "Book of the Year" list in Kadokawa Media Factory's Da Vinci magazine.
 In 2019, The Poe Clan was featured in the manga exhibition at the British Museum in London; the museum called the series "representative [of shōjo manga] of the period".
 In 2020, the English-language translation of The Poe Clan was nominated for the Eisner Award for Best U.S. Edition of International Material—Asia and the Harvey Award for Best Manga.
 In 2021, TV Asahi announced the results of a poll ranking the top 100 manga of all time, decided by 150,000 voters across Japan; The Poe Clan ranked 34th on the list.